nielskrijger/node-url-permissions/README.md

 2. **Parameters**: parameters are optional attribute-based restrictions and are  very similar to url query parameters.

-    For example, the permission `/articles:read` grants read access to all articles whereas `/articles?author=user-1:read` grants read access only to articles whose author is `user-1`.
+    For example, the permission `/articles:read` grants read access to all articles whereas:

+    ```
+    /articles?author=user-1:read
+    ```

+    ... grants read access only to articles whose author is `user-1`.

     You can specify multiple parameters and values like so: